Automattic/jetpack/readme.txt

 * Blocks: ensure the Eventbrite button can be centered.
 * Blocks: ensure the Podcast block can be loaded when the page is loaded via Infinite Scroll.
 * Forms: improve accessibility of the "Required" text used in form fields.
+* Jetpack Search: load translations in the Search overlay on International sites.
 * Publicize: avoid layout issues when displaying broken connections in the Publicize block toolbar.

 --------